baneteasnow/baneteasnow.github.io/_pages/now.md

 format3: reading as a book
 pageread3: 1
 # 4
-booktitle4: "Why We Love"
+booktitle4: "Stolen Focus"
-bookyear4: 2025
+bookyear4: 2022
-author4: "Gloria Steinem"
+author4: "Johann Hari"
 sayfa4: 320
 format4: reading as a book
 pageread4: 1